 With this insurance program, the money paid out will go directly to you and can be used to help cover bills, groceries and other needs.
 And don’t worry about your NEA membership dues: It covers them too if you’re disabled for six months or more.

 Cover additional medical expenses after surgery: Some acute and chronic conditions may require an operation.
 If so, your successful recuperation might benefit from additional assistance.
-The NEA® Group Hospital Income Insurance Plan could help you cover the costs associated with a hospital stay, such as home health care, medical equipment and other related expenses.
+The NEA® In-Hospital Indemnity Plan could help you cover the costs associated with a hospital stay, such as home health care, medical equipment and other related expenses.